Academic Advising & Counseling

 Deborath Mendoza, Office Assistant

-Continuing students seeking more information, or to book an appointment, may contact the Academic Advising Center at 860.255.3540.
+Continuing students seeking more information, or who wish to schedule an appointment, may contact the Academic Advising Center at 860.773.1510.